TallChris91/BaselineTranslation/README.md

 - [LXML](https://pypi.org/project/lxml/)

 The command to use the script is: ```python3 SVO_Extraction.py <input filename> <output filename>```.
-Make sure that the input file, and the unzipped [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) folder is in the same folder as the script.
+Make sure that the input file and the unzipped [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) folder is in the same folder as the script.